MaximKrasinskiy/Homework/README.md

 # Homework
 Training  publishing in Git .

 Trying to publish files to git,small project .
+Nice to meet you!